 SQL Server stored procedure return table

-While working with a stored procedure, you might come across a situation where you need to process the result set returned from a procedure.
-Now, generally, we use a SELECT statement within a procedure to get the result set but, it is only useful to display the result.
+While working with a stored procedure, you might encounter a situation where you need to process the result set returned from a procedure.
+Generally, we use a SELECT statement within a procedure to get the result set, but it is only useful for displaying the result.

 A stored procedure in SQL Server cannot return a table or table-valued variable directly to the caller.
-Because the RETURN can only be used to return integer values, and the OUTPUT parameter doesn’t support table-valued variables.
-Additionally, we cannot use a stored procedure directly in the SELECT statement.
+The RETURN parameter can only be used to return integer values, and the OUTPUT parameter doesn’t support table-valued variables.
+We cannot use a stored procedure directly in the SELECT statement.

-Now, to overcome the issue, we can use the following given below.
+To overcome the issue, we can use the information below.

-• After this, either create a standard table, temporary table, or table variable with the same column and data types as the result set.
+- After this, create a standard, temporary, or table variable with the same column and data types as the result set.

 CREATE PROC usp_GetProduct